polysyllabic/chaos/README.md

 ## Limitations

-TCC requires specific hardware to run, including a Raspberry Pi 4 and a DualShock controller (the controller for the PlayStation 4), which may constitute a significant expense.
+TCC requires specific hardware to run, including a Raspberry Pi 4 or 5 and a DualShock controller (the controller for the PlayStation 4), which may constitute a significant expense.
 To play PS5-only games on the PlayStation, you will need even more hardware.

 Chaos only sees the incoming pattern of controller signals.
 It has no idea what is actually happening in the game.
 During cutscenes, death animations, or other places where the ordinary